surajair/chaibuilder.com/README.md

 - `CHAIBUILDER_API_KEY` - Your Chai builder `API key`.
   Please send us an email at [support@chaibuilder.com](mailto:support@chaibuilder.com) to get your API key.
+- Supabase keys for login and user management.
+(You can implement any auth and user management system)

 ## Features